rmsk2/moreorless/readme.md

 will be followed by the F256K2, which seems to offer vastly more memory, it is questionable whether the effort to implement advanced features is well spent at this moment.
 Nontheless I think this software is useful as it is.

+My 6502 simulator [`6502profiler`](https://github.com/rmsk2/6502profiler) has been eminently useful in testing the memory managment and linked list functionality.